Bentley Heath. Earl of Strafford

 A copy is held at HALS

 HALS A postcard of Bentley Heath, showing the pond with the almshouses in the background.
 Date is about 1916.
-HALS ref is DE/X1025/2/79/4
+HALS ref is DE/X1025/2/79/4.
+There is a further copy in the photograph collection ref MIS018.

 https://historicengland.org.uk/listing/the-list/list-entry/1346940 (site accessed May 2020)